alexole/website-status/README.md

 ## Intro
-A toy website status checker testing the current state if async Kafka and Postgres integration.
+A toy website status checker testing the current state of async Kafka and Postgres integration.

 ## How to run